Nurse Jackie: Plot

 The board convenes and, after a tumultuous hearing, reinstates Jackie's nursing license.
 Jackie immediately reverts to her drug use.
 Meanwhile, Eddie is busted from the pill mill operation and prepares for a one-year prison sentence.
 In the hospital's final days, O'Hara returns and confronts Jackie over her drug use.
 Jackie receives a job offer from Bellevue Hospital and wants Zoey to come with her; Zoey ultimately declines the offer and states that she needs to move on from Jackie.
-As the hospital throws a going away party, Jackie snorts several lines of street-grade heroin and overdoses in the middle of their shindig; her fate is left ambiguous.
+As the hospital throws a going away party, Jackie snorts several lines of street-grade heroin, taken from the belongings of a patient she had treated earlier in the day, and overdoses in the middle of their shindig; her fate is left ambiguous.